hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_8/epistles_fourth_series/1022_166_haribhai.md

 DEAR HARIBHAI,

 I have just received a bill of lading from Mrs. Banerji.
-She has sent some Dâl (pulses) and rice.
+She has sent some Dāl (pulses) and rice.
 I am sending the bill of lading to you.
 Give it to Miss Waldo; she will bring all these things when they come.

 Next week I am leaving this place for Chicago; thence I go over to New